In This Article

 Step #2: Develop a meeting agenda

-Once you have the goal in mind, break it down into agenda items!
-For example, if your goal is to build trust with a new employee, you may want to ask about their background and motivation.
-If your goal is to help a team member move through a project smoothly, you may spend more time understanding what they’ve accomplished vs. the plan and if there are significant roadblocks.
+Got your goal?
+Now break it into a few agenda items.
+If your goal is to build trust with a new hire, you might ask about their background and what drives them.
+If your goal is to help someone push a project across the line, you’ll spend more time on what they’ve actually gotten done versus the plan, and where they’re stuck.

 Step #3: Schedule recurring meetings